 Study abroad

-Your study abroad program can be an essential part of the B.A.
-European Studies or B.A.
-International Cultural and Business Studies programs.
-To ensure that your time abroad is well structured and that your credits are recognized as smoothly as possible, we recommend careful planning, which the program coordinators will be happy to assist you with.
+Your study abroad program can be an essential part of your programme.
+To ensure that your time abroad is well structured and that your credits are recognized as smoothly as possible, we recommend careful planning, which the programme coordinator will be happy to assist you with.
 Further information on studying abroad, including the wide range of partner universities, is available from the International Office.

 Studying abroad, learning agreements, and accreditation of academic achievements